H0R5E/data-only-greater/software/edengths.md

 <div class="isa_success">
      <i class="fa fa-check"></i>
      <p>
-     On <b>26/05/15</b> an option to change the university name was added. was improved.
+     On <b>26/05/15</b> an option to change the university name was added.
      </p>
 </div>